sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "was wonderin' where you fucked off to, crossy," said the edgy red Sans, eyeing Cross even as kept himself in a battle-ready stance.
 His eyelights snapped back to Sans himself, and he spat, "you're a long way from home, classic."

 "don't i know it."
-Sans shrugged. "well, now that i've got that out of the way, i got a question for you all."
+Sans shrugged, disregarding the nickname for now.
+He wasn't sure what that meant. "well, now that i've got that out of the way, i got a question for you all."

 He closed his eyes, and when he opened them again, his eyelights had gone out.